-Contributions to Energy Technology cover all technical aspects of energy process engineering from different angles, for example,
+Contributions to Energy Technology cover all technical aspects of applied energy research, including the following:

-- new concepts of energy generation and conversion,
+new concepts or devices for energy generation and conversion;

-- design, operation, control, and optimization of processes for energy generation and conversion of energy carriers,
+design, operation, and optimization of processes for energy generation (e.g., carbon capture) and conversion of energy carriers;

-- combination of single components to systems for energy generation,
+combination of single components into systems for energy generation

-Energy Technology is published monthly and contains Communications and Full Papers, Reviews, Highlights, and a Forum Section.
+Energy Technology is published monthly and contains Communications, Full Papers, Reviews, and Highlights.
 Except for original research papers, the other article types are generally written on invitation.
 Unsolicited manuscripts, however, are welcome, as long as they fit into the scope of the journal.